Redpoll: Breeding

 The redpoll first breed when they are one year old.
 The female builds the nest, accompanied by the male, often low down in a tree or bush.
 It has an outer layer of thin twigs, a middle layer of root fibres, fragments of juniper bark and lichens and an inner layer of down, wool and hair.
 Three to seven speckled eggs are laid.
 The eggs are 16.9 × 12.6 mm with a calculated weight of 1.4 g.
 They are incubated by the female and hatch after about 11 days.
 The young are cared for by both parents but are brooded only by the female.
 The chicks fledge when aged around 13 days.
 Generally two broods are raised each year.

 Food and feeding

-The diet is mostly very small seeds, especial those from birch trees (Betula).
+The diet is mostly very small seeds, especially those from birch trees (Betula).
 In the breeding season some invertebrates are also eaten.
 It forages mainly in trees but will occasionally forage on the ground.